malidoost/ToxPathEngine/README.md

 Detailed instructions on how to use the code:

-- Clone this repository to your local machine.
+- Clone this repository to your local machine/cluster.
+- You can use the text file in the "data" folder.
+It contains the dataset we used for our analysis, the drug toxicity dataset, consisting of pairs of drugs and their associated side effects obtained from drug labels.
--  The "scripts" folder includes all the scripts needed to re-generate our analysis:
+-  The "scripts" folder includes all the scripts needed to re-generate our analyses:
    - "map_scr.py": map drugs and map/match side effects
    - "runpathfx_scr.py": run the last version of PathFX to generate the results of the paper
-   - "sepred_scr.py": evaluate per side effect in the baseline analysis and identify the key pathway genes
+   - "sepred_scr.py": evaluate per side effect in the baseline analysis (calculate the sensitivity and specificity values) and identify the key pathway genes
    - "defpath_scr.py": define novel pathways using the distinct identified genes and omics data in addition to the old associated pathways
-   - "evalnewpath_scr.py": evaluate the novel defined pathways per side effect and their corresponding phenotypes and produce the evaluation plots
+   - "evalnewpath_scr.py": evaluate (the novel defined) pathways per side effect and their corresponding phenotypes and produce the evaluation plots
+-

 ## Citation